Aims and Objectives

-Taken from the National Curriculum for Geography, September 2014
+Taken from the National Curriculum for Music, September 2014

 Teacher assessments are recorded annually and given to parents in the end of year reports.
 All pupils are entitled to access the music curriculum at a level appropriate to their needs arising from race, gender, ability or disability.

 We offer our Year 3 children the opportunity to learn the ukuleles for a term, with a mini performance to showcase their learning at the end of their block.

 KS1 and KS2 each have a weekly singing assembly.
 The children learn a range of songs linked to different celebrations - eg Harvest, Christmas, Easter.
 We have also signed up to a new scheme which offers a range of more up to date songs from a range of genres.
 We plan to use these to encourage a love of singing, a change to express themselves and to sing in a group.